practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Inko/README.md

 `$ ivm install latest
 `

-In Ubuntu you may or should also add some configurations in your _**.bashrc**_ file, for example like this (even when it may look a little bit redundant, but maybe also helpful as an idea when the LLVM framework has been built and/or installed differently):
+In Ubuntu you may or even should also add some configurations in your _**.bashrc**_ file, for example like this (even when it may look a little bit redundant, but maybe also helpful as an idea when the LLVM framework has been built and/or installed differently):

 ```
 export LLVM_HOME="/usr/lib/llvm-17"